mojaloop/documentation/contributors-guide/standards/README.md

 ## Style Guide

-The Mojaloop Community enforces a strict set of rules for the style of code we write.
+The Mojaloop Community provides a set of guidelines for the style of code we write.
 These standards help ensure that the Mojaloop codebase remains high quality, maintainability and consistency.

 ### Code Style